ibnuda/fpmortals/manuscript/complete.md

   @typeclass trait Monad[F[_]] extends Applicative[F] with Bind[F]
 ~~~~~~~~

-In many ways, `Applicative` and `Monad` are the culmination of everything we've
-seen in this chapter. `.pure` (or `.point` as it is more commonly known for data
-structures) allows us to create effects or data structures from values.

 Setelah mempertimbangkan banyak hal, `Applicative` dan `Monad` bisa dianggap sebagai
 puncak atas semua yang telah kita pelajari dari bab ini.
 Sebagai contoh, `.pure`, atau `.point` bagi struktur data, acap kali digunakan
 untuk menghasilkan efek ataupun struktur data dari nilai.

-Instances of `Applicative` must meet some laws, effectively asserting
-that all the methods are consistent:

 Untuk membuat instans `Applicative`, pembaca budiman harus menerapkan sifat-sifat
 sebagai berikut: